 COLORADO SPRINGS — The main stage of NASA’s planned heavy-lift Space Launch System exploration rocket will carry four surplus RD-25D space shuttle main engines, as NASA and main-stage prime contractor Boeing move toward preliminary design review (PDR) on the big new rocket by the end of the year.
 With the first flight scheduled in 2017, Jim Chilton, Boeing vice president and program manager for exploration launch systems, calls the development schedule “sporty.”
 But selection of the ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "SLS Main Stage Will Have Four Engines".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "SLS Main Stage Will Have Four Engines".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.